-In January 2016, the Company entered into a licensing agreement with Camurus AB, or Camurus, for the use of Camurus' drug delivery technology.
+In January 2016, the Company entered into a license agreement with Camurus AB, or Camurus, for the use of Camurus' drug delivery technology.
 The contract includes a non-refundable and non-creditable signing fee of \$500, which was paid during January 2016.
-The Camurus Agreement also includes up to \$7,750 in one-time, non-refundable development milestones achievable upon certain regulatory successes.
-The Company is also required to pay to Camurus royalties, mid to mid-high single digit, on a product-by-product and country-by-country basis of annual net sales, until the later of (i) 10 years after the date of first commercial sale of such product in such country; or (ii) the expiration of the last to expire valid claim of all licensed patent rights in such country covering such product.
-The Company is also required to pay one-time, non-refundable, non-creditable sales milestones upon the achievement of certain sales levels for such product and cannot be in excess of \$57,000.
+The Camurus agreement also includes up to \$7,750 in one-time, non-refundable development milestones achievable upon certain regulatory successes.
+The Company is also required to pay to Camurus, mid to mid-high single digit royalties, on a product-by-product and country-by-country basis of annual net sales, until the later of (i) 10 years after the date of first commercial sale of such product in such country; or (ii) the expiration of the last to expire valid claim of all licensed patent rights in such country covering such product.
+The Company is also required to pay one-time, non-refundable, non-creditable sales milestones upon the achievement of certain sales levels for such product that cannot be in excess of \$57,000.

 In March 2017, the Company achieved the first milestone event associated with this license agreement.
 The Company completed the first manufactured batch using the Camurus drug delivery technology and filed an investigational new drug application with the FDA.
-The fee associated with this first milestone was \$250 and was recorded as research and development expense.
+The fee associated with this milestone was \$250.